 \subsubsection{Interpretation of statements and expressions}

-The definition of the interpretation function is presented in \Cref{fig:3-addr}.
+The definition of the interpretation function is presented in Figures \ref{fig:3-addr-stmt} and~\ref{fig:3-addr-expr}.
+Interpretation of statements is in the abstract while interpretation of expressions weaves concrete and abstract evaluation.
 Below we highlight the most interesting points.

 \paragraph{Statements} Consider interpretation of assignment $\pyassign{x}{e}$.
 If the variable $x$ appears in a module initializer, we retrieve the analysis variable from $\Gamma_0$ (imports also create implicit global assignments).
 Otherwise, we only augment the local environment with a fresh variable if the variable $x$ is not in the current environment.
-We target flow-insensitive points-to analysis, and thus, a Python sequence \mbox{\python{x = 1; x = "a"}} gives rise to 3-address code sequence \ptt{t1 = 1; t1 = "a"} and fails to distinguish that \ptt{x} is an integer at the first assignment and a string at the second.
-This above code makes explicit that we do not handle \python{global x} soundly. \python{global} defaults to \textit{Other}, and does not create meaningful 3-address code, an assignment to a global \ptt{x} results in a local assignment.
+We target flow-insensitive points-to analysis, and thus, a Python sequence \mbox{\python{x = 1; x = "a"}} gives rise to 3-address code sequence \ptt{t1 = 1; t1 = "a"} and fails to distinguish that \python{x} is an integer at the first assignment and a string at the second.